avocadopelvis/avocadopelvis/README.md

 # Hi, I’m Elvis. 👋
-- I am a third year Information Technology undergraduate  with a keen interest in data-driven problem solving.
+- I am a third-year Information Technology undergraduate  with a keen interest in data-driven problem solving.
 - I am currently learning Natural Language Processing & Deep Learning.
-- Apart from working with data, I have decent experience in Web Development as well.
+- Aside from working with data, I have decent experience in Web Development as well.
 - During my leisure time, I enjoy reading books, learning new things & playing basketball.
-- Currently, I am working on diagnosis of mental load from electrocardiogram (ECG) signals.
+- Currently, I am working on the diagnosis of mental load from electrocardiogram (ECG) signals.
 - How to reach me: elvistheyo@gmail.com